christopherrobinson/christopherrobinson.uk/src/content/blog/changing-the-ssh-login-and-welcome-message/index.md

 tags: [ "Development", "SSH" ]
 ---

-If you'd like to change the message displayed before logging in to the server
+If you’d like to change the message displayed before logging in to the server

 ```sh
 sudo nano /etc/ssh/sshd_config